 In order to help keep our patients, staff and community healthy during the COVID-19 pandemic, Rutgers Cancer Institute of New Jersey, in partnership with RWJBarnabas Health, is utilizing telemedicine for surveillance and follow-up appointments for existing cancer patients.
-When appropriate, telemedicine appointments for initial consults for patients with a new cancer diagnosis will be offered in the very near future.
+When appropriate, telemedicine appointments for initial consults for patients with a new cancer diagnosis are also offered.

 What is telemedicine and why is it being used right now for cancer patients?

 Telemedicine is a way to replace in-person clinic visits with video-conferencing and/or phone conferencing between a healthcare provider and a patient.
 While keeping dialogue ongoing between the patient and healthcare team, using telemedicine encourages social distancing which could reduce the spread of the COVID-19 virus.
 This is incredibly important for people with cancer, who often have weakened immune systems and who may be at higher risk of contracting the virus.

 Those who have non-urgent follow-up or surveillance appointments that do not include active treatment may be eligible for a telemedicine visit.
 Currently, physicians are reviewing their upcoming appointments and contacting eligible patients to offer a telemedicine opportunity.

 Do I need special equipment to have a telemedicine visit?

 No special equipment is necessary to participate in a telemedicine visit.
 It can be done using a computer and/or smart phone via an appropriate platform.
 Staff will discuss the process with the patient when the appointment is scheduled.